succinctlabs/sp1-solana/README.md

 ### Deploying the Example Solana Program to Devnet

 Run the following commands to build and deploy the example solana program to devnet.
-These commands assume you've already created a Solana keypair locally, and you have the edge solana CLI tools.
+These commands assume you've already created a Solana keypair locally, and you have the edge solana CLI tools [^1].
 Request [devnet sol](https://faucet.solana.com/) as necessary.

 ```shell